Unique laboratories and training centers among the assets managed on behalf of the U.S. Department of Energy

 The ORISE beryllium testing laboratory is one of only three labs in the U.S. that can perform beryllium lymphocyte proliferation testing and is one of the top two in terms of number of tests performed and accuracy of results.

-ORISE operate a radiochemistry laboratory that performs independent analysis of environmental samples collected at survey sites.
+ORISE operates a radiochemistry laboratory that performs independent analysis of environmental samples collected at survey sites.

 The Pollard Technology Conference Center, located on ORAU’s main campus, provides a central meeting place for science and technology leaders as well as community members.